Soulghost/iblessing/README.md

 sh compile.sh
 ```

+***If there are any errors, you can manully compile capstone and unicorn, then drag libcapstone.a and libunicorn.a to the Xcode project's vendor/libs.***

 If all of this run successfully, you can find the binary in build directory:
 ```
 > ls ./build